Collederas/collederas.com/content/blog/unreal-profile/unreal-profile.md

 I'll be sure to update the post should I gain more insights on why the bomb field is causing uncontrolled UObject spawning and if this fix was enough to guarantee a crash free experience for the testers.

-For now, I am quite happy with what I managed to do on my first proper use of Unreal Isights and hope this little adventure could be helpful for anyone dealing with apparently hard-to-pinpoint bugs in
+For now, I am quite happy with what I managed to do on my first proper use of Unreal Isights and hope this little adventure could be helpful for anyone dealing with apparently hard-to-pinpoint bugs.